-- The presiding Judge shall open and direct the proceedings and be responsible for (1) the proper conduct of the hearing. - The oral proceedings in cases heard in private shall not be published, unless the (2) Court orders otherwise.
+- (1) The presiding Judge shall open and direct the proceedings and be responsible for the proper conduct of the hearing. - (2) The oral proceedings in cases heard in private shall not be published, unless the Court orders otherwise.

-27.2 Order of proceedings84
+27.2 Order of proceedings

-- Where witnesses, experts or assessors are called to give evidence at the hearing, such evidence shall ordinarily be given first and, unless the Court orders otherwise, in the following order -
+- (1) Where witnesses, experts or assessors are called to give evidence at the hearing, such evidence shall ordinarily be given first and, unless the Court orders otherwise, in the following order

-- evidence on behalf of the Claimants; (a)
+- (a) evidence on behalf of the Claimants;

 - (b) evidence on behalf of the Defendants;

-- evidence on behalf of any Intervener; and (c)
+- (c) evidence on behalf of any Intervener; and

 - (d) any other evidence.

-- Thereafter, unless the Court orders otherwise, the parties, any intervener and any amicus curiae shall be permitted to make oral submissions in the following order -
+- (2) Thereafter, unless the Court orders otherwise, the parties, any intervener and any amicus curiae shall be permitted to make oral submissions in the following order

-- Claimant(s); (a)
+- (a) Claimant(s);

 - (b) Defendant(s);

-- Any intervener; and (c)
+- (c) Any intervener; and

-- Any amicus curiae. (d)
+- (d) Any amicus curiae.